ahmadajmi/learning-javascript/chapter2.md

 for-in Loops used to loop over none array objects and it's called enumeration. for-in Loops can be used to loop over arrays but it's not recommended.

-When iterating over Object's it's always recommened to use the `hasOwnProperty()` method so we can filter the properties that can come from the prototype chain.
-Consider the folowing example.
+When iterating over Object's it's always recommend to use the `hasOwnProperty()` method so we can filter the properties that can come from the prototype chain.
+Consider the following example.

 ``` javascript
 var object = {